laassiliawissal/IoT-Starter/README.md

 # 7. Advanced Smart room:
 After we've learned the basics, let's create our simulated smart room that can be able to warn you if there is a fire at home, it turns on/off you air-conditionner depending on the room temprature and can water you internal flower spots if it sense that spots have no Humidity.
 In order to that follow these steps.
-## 7.1. get the smart home flow
+## 7.1.
+Get the smart home flow
 copy [smart house flows.json](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/master/smart%20house%20flows.json) into your clipboard and import to your Node-RED flow editor. you should see the flow in the image bellow:

 ![alt text](https://github.com/wissallaassiliabouchama/IoT-Starter/blob/wissallaassiliabouchama-patch-1/smart%20house%20simulation.png)

-## 7.2. create new device types and devices into your Ibm IoT Platform
+## 7.2.
+Create new device types and devices into your Ibm IoT Platform

-device type :
+Device type :
 - humidity
 - thermostate

-devices :
+Devices :
 - humiditySensorRoom1
 - humiditySensorRoom2
 - tempSensorRoom1
 - tempSensorRoom2
-{}

 ## 7.3.
 Create new Cards into the Board section in IBM IoT Platform
 Create more cards into the board you created to match the cards in the image bellow. pay attention to the Event and property, they should be the same in the IoT out node in flow2, the event in flow2 case is 'event' and the property change depending on the value you want to showcase in you Card.